EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part1.md

 >    ./traffic 0.52
 >```

-The argument is setting the target traffic density of cars for the modle.
+The argument is setting the target traffic density of cars for the model.

 Output:
 ```